 For example, a recent campaign from the International Rescue Committee reached out to their supporters in response to former President Trump’s refugee ban.
 They gave their supporters two ways to get involved in the campaign:

 - Advocacy: Tell the White House to end the refugee ban

 - Fundraising: Donate to us to help support refugee family relocation fees

 Including multiple options gives your list more ways to support your cause.
 This makes it more likely that they’ll take action (either through advocacy or donations).
-You might be surprised — some may even do both!
+You’d be surprised — some do both!

 Advocacy and grassroots campaigns should work with current events and the news cycle.

 Research shows that the content or news stories most likely to go viral are the ones that make people angry.
 Be sure you are staying relevant and reaching out to supporters when news breaks.